ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ### Example

-With seed `112233`, the following magic square numbers get generated:
+With seed `112233`, the following magic square numbers are generated:

 ```ts
 [21, 15, 19, 3, 7, 4, 8, 22, 11, 20, 12, 16, 5, 9, 23, 10, 24, 13, 17, 1, 18, 2, 6, 25, 14]